 First, the actual impact and the fear of coronavirus outbreak has crippled the economy.

-Second, Saudi Arabia’s decision to launch a oil price war against its one time ally, Russia.
+Second, Saudi Arabia's decision to launch an oil price war against its one time ally, Russia.

 Impact of Coronavirus on the US Economy